WE ARE VERY PLEASE TO ANNOUNCE

 Impact investments already appeal to the vanguard of financial services — family offices, institutions and high net worth individuals.
 Find out how to gain and capture more assets under management with cutting edge market intelligence and sales tactics.

-This one-day event is not to be missed!
+This one-day track at Inside Alternatives is not to be missed!

 Bo Brustkern is co-founder and chief executive officer of NSR Invest.
 Prior to co-founding NSR Invest, Brustkern co-founded LendIt, the world’s preeminent conference focused on the marketplace lending industry.
 Brustkern is also a partner at Lend Academy, the leading online news and education source for the marketplace lending industry.